BujuHeatonAdegbile/BujuHeatonAdegbile/README.md

 ## 👨🏽‍💻 Professional Summary

-An experienced data and AI consultant with extensive skills and experience in delivering data-related strategies to customers in the retail and construction industries.
+I am an experienced data and AI consultant with extensive skills and experience in delivering data-related strategies to customers in the retail and construction industries.
 Proficient in business intelligence, automation, AI technologies and web development, with a proven track record of delivering impactful results.
 Committed to staying up to date with the latest industry developments and utilising cutting-edge technologies to drive business success.

 ## 💡 Check Out My Web Development Stack